ryanhaticus/ryanhaticus/README.md

 - 🔭 I’m currently working on **a marketing tool**

-- 👨‍💻 All of my projects are available [here on GitHub](here on GitHub)
+- 👨‍💻 All of my projects are available here on GitHub!

 - 💬 Ask me about **react, nextjs, and tailwindcss**